how do you say “kind” and “type” in Hebrew?

 The difference between the two now-English words?
 It’s subtle, at best.

-מַלָּח listen and repeat Can’t read Hebrew yet?
-The Hebrew word for sailor, appearing already in Biblical Hebrew, is מַלָּח listen and repeat.
-For example: הַמַּלָּחִים עוֹבְדִים עַל הַסְּפִינָה.
-The sailors are working on the ship. listen With an ah-AH vowel sequence and an emphasized second root letter, מַלָּח follows the…
+מַלָּח Can’t read Hebrew yet?
+The Hebrew word for sailor, appearing already in Biblical Hebrew, is מַלָּח For example: הַמַּלָּחִים עוֹבְדִים עַל הַסְּפִינָה.
+The sailors are working on the ship.
+With an ah-AH vowel sequence and an emphasized second root letter, מַלָּח follows the sound pattern of the names of other professionals,…